vysakh0/todo-and-diary/README.md

 end
 ```

 While I was writing the program, I hit a constraint, what if I wanted to see my diary for a specific day?
-How do I query it?
+How do I query the file?
 Then I saw the need for database.
 I looked for ruby orms, decided to go with sqlite.
-But finally thought I would do it Rails as I am very comfortable but I had someother project on the otherside.
-I had to complete it soon, only when I am under pressure I tend to concentrate on everything else, even now when I type, my friend is asking to complete few modules.
+But finally thought I would do it Rails as I am very comfortable.
+But I had someother project on the otherside,  I had to complete it soon.
+Only when I am under pressure I tend to concentrate on everything else.
+Even now when I type, my friend is asking to complete few modules.
 I tend to get imaginative, innovative during these times, I can't help it :D
-So, I told I had no time, I wanted the app to be quick in no time.
+I told I had no time, so I wanted the app to be made in no time.
 I decided to go with [rails composer](https://github.com/RailsApps/rails-composer).
 I din do any testing(I am sorry, I hate it :/)

-* If you have time, fork it, test, clean it, add stuffs to it :D*
+If you have time, fork it, test, clean it, add stuffs to it :D

 ### License